I will prepare, and someday my chance will come.”

-Glenn G. over 3 years ago from Evanston, IL.
+Glenn G. almost 4 years ago from Evanston, IL.

 I love this billboard!
 Since seeing it, I have referenced it in teaching my kindergarten students about "trying again."

-Megan D. about 4 years ago from Salt Lake City, UT
+Megan D. over 4 years ago from Salt Lake City, UT

 I believe that persistence is one of my values.
 Even when I fail and want to give up, I dont because I know that if I stay determined and motivated it can only get better.

 India W. over 4 years ago from Vassar, MI

 Thank You for this billboard in Knoxville, TN.
 I pass it on my way to my night classes.
 I work and sometimes I'm very tired when I see it...needless to say it has inspired me to keep going and never give up.
 Again, thank you.

-Jennifer M. about 5 years ago from Seymour, TN
+Jennifer M. over 5 years ago from Seymour, TN

 Lincoln's persistence in leading the nation through crisis is inspiring to think about in these tough times.
 Thank you for reminding us of his sacrifice and why we each need to persist!

-Mark J. about 5 years ago from St. Joseph, MI
+Mark J. over 5 years ago from St. Joseph, MI

 I feel what you mean.